 In addition to meeting the eligibility criteria, applications will be prioritised on the:

 - extent to which the services supported establishment and development of the business

 - extent to which the services enhanced the owner's skills and abilities

 - potential and likelihood the activity will deliver jobs growth

 - value for money.

-For further information about the program and application process, refer to the application guidelines or call 13 QGOV (13 74 68).
+For further information about the program, email firstname.lastname@example.org or phone 13 QGOV (13 74 68).

 View the 2019–20 Small business grants schedule to help plan your applications for grant rounds.